wzulfikar/lifelog/README.md

 why all this so hard to setup for me :(

-second test, this repo is from github. please
+second test, this repo is from github. please. finally it works.